Skip to Content

 The Most Delicious Sesame-Ginger Salmon Bowl

 A ponzu-based marinade seasoned with ginger and garlic imbues simple salmon filets with bold, complex flavors, while crisp carrots and beets offer crunch and color to this gorgeous, eat-the-rainbow salmon bowl recipe.
 Fluffy steamed white rice makes a tender bed for perfectly baked salmon—what could be simpler or more satisfying?
 Warm days and cold, this easy salmon bowl is a supper that makes everyone happy.
 The whole family will love to build their own bowls, too.
 Whether they’re adding extra salmon sauce, or leaving off the beets, everyone can make their own bowl exactly how they’d like it without making any extra work for the cook.
 That’s always a recipe for happiness at the dinner table!
+For a slightly tropical take on this recipe, check out our yummy coconut rice salmon bowl!

 Ingredients for a rice salmon bowl, greens, rice, beets, carrots, wontons, sesame seeds, mayonnaise, ponzu and ginger